 The same is true of a lost filling or crown.
 Even if you don’t have any symptoms, the tooth has lost its support and it could easily become weaker.
 Pieces could break off or crumble, and you would need more extensive treatment.
 If you see our dentist right away, there’s a good chance that our Dentist will be able to repair the damage with minimal treatment.
-Sometimes problems can arise that need a 24 hour dentist in Melbourne, we offer you the best services at good rates.
-Lincolndental provides general, specialist and emergency dental services to Bulleen and Melbourne people.
+We offer you the best services at good rates.
+Lincoln Dental provides general, specialist and emergency dental services to Bulleen and Melbourne people.

-For any kind of emergency services, Lincoln Dental is your optimum option for emergency dentist in Bulleen and Melbourne.
+For any kind of emergency services, Lincoln Dental is your optimum option for an emergency dentist in Bulleen and Melbourne.
 Call our clinic and we assure you that we will provide immediate assistance and treatment.